MicrosoftDocs/ai-builder/ai-builder-docs/sharepoint-overview.md

 ---
-title: AI Builder in SharePoint with Microsoft Syntex overview - AI Builder
+title: AI Builder in SharePoint overview - AI Builder
-description: Provides an overview of how to use your AI models in SharePoint with Microsoft Syntex.
+description: Provides an overview of how to use your AI models in SharePoint with document processing in Microsoft 365.
 author: antrodfr
 contributors:
   - antrodfr